FAQ

 What is the warranty and return policy?

 Both Scoop® and TheraScoop® come with a 1 year warranty.
 We also have an option to upgrade to an extended 3 year warranty.
-Regarding return policy, you may use the lateral trainer for up to 60 days and if you don't love it you may return it for a refund of the purchase price, less a restocking fee of $19.99.
+Regarding return policy, you may use the lateral trainer for up to 60 days and if you don't love it you may return it for a refund of the purchase price.
 To start the return process, please contact service@scoopfit.com to receive a return authorization first.
 The customer is responsible for return shipping.

 Can I use insurance to pay for my machine?